 Hair dye has a tendency to remain on the skin of the hand or the hairline for a long time.
-Though you may take precaution, it may happen.
+Though you may take precautions, it may happen.

-It is possible to remove all types of commercial dyes with the household products.
-Below there are some different techniques; you can try it to get the desired result.
+It is possible to remove all types of commercial dyes from household products.
+Below there are some different techniques; you can try them to get the desired result.

 Dying the hair in your home is a good way to make it attractive.
 But too much dripping dye may leave a dark stain on the skin.

-You may get salons or beauty stores product to remove the stain, but there are some homemade stain removers which work great to remove it.
+You may get salons or beauty stores’ products to remove the stain, but there are some homemade stain removers that work great to remove it.

-This is the view of Curly Hair Salon website; you may use the toothpaste to remove hair color out of the skin at home.
-In toothpaste, there is mild abrasive which aids scrub away dried hair dye.
+This is the view of the Curly Hair Salon website; you may use toothpaste to remove hair color from the skin at home.
+Toothpaste, there is mildly abrasive which aids scrub away dried hair dye.

-Use toothpaste to hair color and scrub by using an old type toothbrush or fingers.
-The process of healing website implies Apply white toothpaste and not gel toothpaste.
+Use toothpaste for hair color and scrub by using an old-type toothbrush or fingers.
+The process of healing website implies Applying white toothpaste and not a gel toothpaste.

 Soap and Water

-The way to Healing site gives suggestion to use a wet washcloth as well as antibacterial soap to remove dried lock color.
+The way to the Healing site gives suggestions to use a wet washcloth as well as antibacterial soap to remove the dried lock color.

 Buffing the skin with water and a soft type of cleanser may remove the hair dye or dried skin cells, view of the Curly Hair Salon sites.

-It can take few scrubbings to eliminate the dye.
+It can take a few scrubbings to eliminate the dye.
 More scrubbing may lead to dry skin.
-Therefore better to use the moisturizer when to finish this treatment.
+Therefore better to use the moisturizer when finishing this treatment.

-You may eliminate hair color by using hydrogen peroxide view of the Hair Finder site.
-Use 2% hydrogen peroxide to dry on the dye.
+You may eliminate hair color by using a hydrogen peroxide view of the Hair Finder site.
+Use 2% hydrogen peroxide to dry the dye.
 Peroxide gradually lightens and removes it.

-Be cautious, to apply the technique- when you get contact with hydrogen peroxide on the hair, it can remove dye from the lock shaft also.
+Be cautious, to applying the technique- when you get contact with hydrogen peroxide on the hair, it can remove dye from the lock shaft also.

-To have stubborn hair color stains, the Hair Finder site demands which you may use chlorine bleach to remove the dye.
-People having sensitive skin can not use the bleach as bleach contains high chemicals.
+To have stubborn hair color stains, the Hair Finder site demands that you may use chlorine bleach to remove the dye.
+People having sensitive skin can not use bleach as bleach contains high chemicals.

-Mix same amount of liquid detergent and baking soda.
-Add two tsp baking soda with two tsp liquid dish or with the laundry detergent.
-Stir it until mix well.
+Mix the same amount of liquid detergent and baking soda.
+Add two tsp baking soda with a two tsp liquid dish or with the laundry detergent.
+Stir it until mixed well.

-- The baking soda has a very abrasive effect and scrubs the dead skin cells stained with the dye, aid to reveal the clear skin under it.
+- The baking soda has a very abrasive effect and scrubs the dead skin cells stained with the dye, aids to reveal the clear skin under it.

-- The detergent draws the dye molecules and rinses the skin by removing the dye off.
+- The detergent draws the dye molecules and rinses the skin by removing the dye.

 - Use soft detergent having no dyes or fragrances, if you can, it reduces the possibility of irritation.